guibueno/id/pesquisa.md

 * Pensar desde o começo sobre acessibilidade.
 * Universal Design.

+The Technium.
+Triumph of the Default
+Triumph of the Default

+“Anything manufactured must make a guess about its presumed buyer and their motivations; these assumptions are naturally designed into the technology.
+The larger the scale of the system, the more assumptions it has to make.”

+“The specter of 99 varieties of mustard on the supermarket shelf, or 2,356 options in your health plan, or 56,000 possible hairdos for your avatar in a virtual world produces massive indecision and paralysis.
+The amazing solution to this problem of debilitating over-abundant choice are defaults.
+Defaults allow us to choose when to choose.”

+“But defaults are “sticky.”
+Many psychological studies have shown that the tiny bit of extra effort needed to alter a default is enough to dissuade most people from bothering, so they stick to the default, despite their untapped freedom.”

 ### Como esse conteúdo é aprendido?

 * Goals and Objectivse